lucasvalentee/gobarber/README.md

 # GoBarber | Backend

-Backend of GoBarber application developed in the GoStack course.
+Back-end of the GoBarber app, which consists of an app for managing barber shop appointments.

 ## Author